 Mohandas K. Gandhi's life has been the subject of enormous historical, philosophical, and artistic reflection.
-"The Mahatma" continues to be a touchstone for religious activists, political theorists, and social reformers.
 In this sophomore seminar, we will seek to understand the man himself, his transition from Mohandas to Mahatma, and the history that surrounded him.
-We will learn in the process about the historian's craft, including how to find sources, use a library, and build an argument.
+We will learn in the process about the historian's craft, including how to find sources, use a library, and make an argument.

 ||Gen Ed Area Dept:

 |Major Readings: Wesleyan RJ Julia Bookstore

 Gandhi, AUTOBIOGRAPHY, OR THE STORY OF MY EXPERIMENTS WITH TRUTH